zachMahan64/bear16/README.md

   - CMake >= v3.5
   - C++23 compiler
   - SDL2 (for framebuffer and input)
 - **IDE Recommendation:** Ideally use one with built-in assembly color-coding and find/replace capabilities.
-CLion works well (and is free).
+  - I used CLion & NeoVim, and they worked well.
 ## Technical Overview
 ### Background
 - I built Bear16 after hundreds of hours of labor.
 This was an exploratory, self-directed project made during the summer before my freshman year of college.